eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 		- XMLPARSE(*XMLSS|COMPAT*)
 	- For more information on COBOL compiler options, see the [IBM Enterprise COBOL documentation](https://www.ibm.com/docs/en/cobol-zos/6.3?topic=guide-enterprise-cobol-compiler-options).
 - (Optional) **"preprocessor":** (array)
     - Specify dialect and SQL preprocessors that you want to apply to the programs linked with this processor group.
 See the [Preprocessors](#preprocessors) section below for further information.
+- (Optional) **"zoweProfile":** (string)
+    - Specify the name of a Zowe profile.
+Specify this parameter if you want to use a processor group to retrieve copybooks from mainframe data sets and USS files.

 ### Preprocessors